-In-state contractors with less than \$10,000 in taxable sales during a tax period are exempt from business tax.
-However, if a contractor has more than \$3,000 in sales in the county of domicile, a contractor is required to obtain a minimal activity license in that county.
+In-state contractors with less than \$100,000 in taxable sales during a tax period are exempt from business tax and are not required to file a business tax return.307 However, if a contractor has more than \$3,000 but less than \$100,000 in sales in the county of domicile, a contractor is required to obtain a minimal activity license in that county.

-In-state contractors with less than \$10,000 in taxable sales in their county of domicile or taxable sales sourced to their county of domicile, but with more than \$50,000 in taxable sales in another county are exempt from business tax in their county of domicile.
-However, these contractors are taxable in the county where they generated more than \$50,000 in taxable revenue.
+In-state contractors with less than \$100,000 in taxable sales in their county of domicile or taxable sales sourced to their county of domicile, but with more than \$100,000 in taxable sales in another county are exempt from business tax in their county of domicile.
+However, these contractors are taxable in the county where they generated more than \$100,000 in taxable revenue.
 This other county is considered a "deemed location."
-As such, the contractor should acquire a standard business license in the county where over \$50,000 in sales was generated and a minimal activity license in the county of domicile (if more than \$3,000 in sales in the domicile county).
+As such, the contractor should acquire a standard business license in the county where over \$100,000 in sales was generated and a minimal activity license in the county of domicile (if more than \$3,000 in sales in the domicile county).

-Contractors with more than \$10,000 in taxable sales in their domicile county and more than \$50,000 in taxable sales in another county in the state are taxable in their domicile county and in the other counties where they had more than \$50,000 in taxable sales ("deemed")
+Contractors with more than \$100,000 in taxable sales in their domicile county and more than \$100,000 in taxable sales in another county in the state are taxable in their domicile county and in the other counties where they had more than \$100,000 in taxable sales ("deemed locations").

-locations").
 These taxpayers should obtain standard business licenses in the domicile county and counties where they have established deemed locations.